eclipse-iceoryx/iceoryx/doc/error-handling.md

 The error handler cannot be used in utils.

-Whether it is appropriate to use std::expected even if STL compatibility is broken by doing so depends on the circumstances and needs to be decided on a case-by-case basis.
-If the function has no STL counterpart std::expected can be used freely to communicate potential failure to the caller.
+Whether it is appropriate to use cxx::expected even if STL compatibility is broken by doing so depends on the circumstances and needs to be decided on a case-by-case basis.
+If the function has no STL counterpart cxx::expected can be used freely to communicate potential failure to the caller.

 It should be noted that since currently Expects and Ensures are active at release mode, prolific usage of these will incur a runtime cost.
 Since this is likely to change in the future, it is still advised to use them to document the developers intentions.